sashadev-sky/ADT-Guide/README.md

   - A Hash Set is the fastest implementation of a Set: the hash uses a hashing function to store elements in memory and to later access where they are stored.
     - This creates the highest chance of uniform distribution because there is no pattern to the output, although there is still the chance of a hash collision.
     - We want to use a Hash Set over an array-based set most of the time.
-  - **Although it isn’t particularly compact (requires preallocation of memory), it provides near constant time insertion and removal in the average case.**
+  - **Although it isn’t particularly compact (requires pre-allocation of memory), it provides near constant time insertion and removal in the average case.**

 ### Usefulness
 - Sets are most commonly used for: